HX-AQuintero/HX-AQuintero/README.md

 <h1 align="center"> Hi 👋, I'm Alejandro Quintero Mejía. </h1>
 <img align='right' src='http://www.jenyalestina.com/blog/wp-content/uploads/2019/05/web-development-1024x582.jpg' width='300"'>
 <h3 align="flex-start">I'm a passionate Full Stack Web Developer & Mathematician.</h3>
 <h3 align="justified">I'm looking for my first IT experience.
-I would like to combine the tools and skill of both profiles, in order to efficiently resolve the different challenges present in the tech.
-I'm in love with Software Development and Artificial Intelligence.</h3>
+I would like to combine the tools and skill of both profiles, in order to efficiently resolve the different challenges present in tech.
+I'm in love with Software Development, Data Science and Artificial Intelligence.</h3>

 <h2> A little more about me: </h2>